Losing Deals to Cheaper Competitors?

 How you proceed will depend on the person’s role.
-You don’t want to offer pricing to someone that does not have authority or influence on the decision.
+You don’t want to offer the price to someone that does not have authority or influence on the decision.
 C-level execs make decisions on results.
 Non-decision makers make decisions on price.

-Step 2.5) If you are not speaking or dealing with the decision maker or strong influencer, you’ll need to give just enough info and reason to get the prospect excited about what you have to offer but hold back enough to where you influence them to get a conversation with all the other parties that need to be involved.
+Step 2 1/2) If you are not speaking or dealing with the decision-maker or strong influencer, you’ll need to give just enough info and reason to get the prospect excited about what you have to offer but hold back enough to where you influence them to get a conversation with all the other parties that need to be involved.

-Step 3) Once you have the right parties involved in the conversation – identify what criteria is going to be used in the decision making process.
+Step 3) Once you have the right parties involved in the conversation – identify what criteria are going to be used in the decision-making process.